lafonsecallorca/link_ai_study_buddy/README.md

 <h2>Acknowledgments</h2>

-<p>Special thanks to the developers of the Transformers library and FastAPI for their invaluable contributions to the project.</p>
+<p>Special thanks to the developers of the Transformers library for their invaluable contributions to the project.</p>